Read This First

 Prompt 1: Create a table on 16 essential Existentialist concepts with columns reflecting 1) the concept, 2) a clear definition of the concept, and 3) a salient example of the concept in practice.

-The central claim is this: I hope this table effectively captures the essence of key existentialist concepts along with clear definitions and practical examples.
+In plain terms: I hope this table effectively captures the essence of key existentialist concepts along with clear definitions and practical examples.

 | Concept | Definition | Example in Practice |